Hyperuniformity near jamming transition over a wide range of bidispersity

-To address this issue, we introduce a method inspired by Rissone \textit{et al.}~\cite{rissone2021long}, originally developed for monodisperse systems.
-Their approach exploits the duality between particle centers and contact points in isostatic jammed networks.
-By shifting the representation from particle centers to contact points, they significantly enhanced the resolution for detecting long-range structural correlations.
-This allowed for highly precise measurements of the hyperuniformity exponent, yielding $\alpha = 1$ in three-dimensional monodisperse systems.
 In this study, we adopt their method for bidisperse systems in two dimensions.
 Strictly speaking, this method cannot be applied to systems with size disparity, as the duality between particle centers and contact points no longer holds when the size ratio deviates from unity.
-Surprisingly, however, we find that this approach significantly improves the accuracy of the hyperuniformity exponent $\alpha$, enabling robust characterization of hyperuniformity across a wide range of size ratios.
-Using this method, we show that the hyperuniformity exponent $\alpha$ for two-dimensional bidisperse systems consistently falls within the range $0.6 \lesssim \alpha \lesssim 0.7$ across the entire range of size ratios from the disparate value $\sr=0.3$ up to nearly monodisperse systems $\sr \to 1^{-}$, excluding the singular case $\sr=1$.
+However, we find that this approach significantly improves the accuracy with which the hyperuniformity exponent $\alpha$ can be determined, provided that appropriate weighting variables associated with the quasi-particles are chosen.
+Using this method, we show that the hyperuniformity scaling persists for $q > q^{\ast}$ with the crossover wavenumber $q^{\ast}$ remaining essentially unchanged, and the hyperuniformity exponent $\alpha$ consistently falls within the range $0.6 \lesssim \alpha \lesssim 0.7$ over the entire range of size ratios from the disparate value $\sr=0.3$ up to the nearly monodisperse limit $\sr \to 1^{-}$, excluding the singular case $\sr=1$.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:model}, we describe the details of our simulation model and the protocol used to generate the jammed packings.
-In Sec.~\ref{sec:theory}, we outline the concepts underlying the contacts-based representation approach introduced by Rissone \textit{et al.}~\cite{rissone2021long} and our extension of this method to bidisperse systems.
+In Sec.~\ref{sec:theory}, we outline the concepts underlying the quasi-particle representation approach introduced by Rissone \textit{et al.}~\cite{rissone2021long} and our extension of this method to bidisperse systems.
 In Sec.~\ref{sec:ResultsandDiscussions}, we present our numerical results.
 We conclude this paper in Sec.~\ref{sec:conclusionanddiscussion}.